jesse-dicenso/quantum-chemistry/README.md

 ```
 and the program will begin.
 It may take awhile, but it will output to the file outfile.dat.
 Sample output files may be found in the directory /hartree-fock/sample_outputs.

 There may be some numerical instabilities, but it generally works well for small molecules.
+I have tested up to acetaldehyde, which converges using DIIS but not with basic fixed-point iterations.